 We will have two half-days off during each 13 day module for rest and integration (and hugging koalas).

-During the Torquay course, we’re honored to Stephanie Keiko Kong joining us to teach the yogāsana, compassionate communication, and support students in their Sanskrit refinement!
+We’re honored to have Stephanie Keiko Kong joining us to teach the yogāsana, compassionate communication, and support students in their Sanskrit refinement!